 Instead of letting this “expert” unnerve you, you need to remember where this advice is coming from, a person inexperienced in child rearing or marriage.
 What this “expert” brings to the conversation are just theory and not real life experience.
 Besides that, this “expert” doesn’t know real details about you or your child or husband.
 Listen politely, but take the criticism with a grain of salt.
 If you hear something in particular that could ring true, then later discuss it with someone you trust that knows you well to find out their opinion.

-Perhaps, you might try a new tactic the next time by taking a walk, reading, or listening to some music to forget about the problem temporarily.
+Perhaps, you might try a new tactic the next time by taking a walk, reading, or listening to some music to forget about the problem temporarily in this battle to overcome emotional sensitivity.
 Sometimes, we become so engrossed into our pain that it can be the only thing that we see.
 When you give yourself a break and concentrate on something else for a little while, you may be surprised at answers or thoughts that will come to you when your mind is at rest.

 You might also try meditation to help clear your mind.
 Learning how to compartmentalize the problem and separate the pain from its hold on you can give you the right prospective that is healthier that you may have lacked before.